Who I amPoudre d’escampette, the one who got crazy about travels and photo

 Solo travel, me?
 Why I thought I would never do that...

 Let’s be honest.
 When I first thought of solo traveling, I didn’t take myself seriously.
 I was chaotic, not very rich (student!), and an absolute desaster with planning… How could I possibly manage to travel solo?!
 It seemed ridiculous at first sight.
 Plus, solo travel takes something.
 Courage?
 Madness?
 Both of them.
-It might seem scary at first sight.
 But there is something even scarier – not trying and having regrets.
 I guess, I just did let the travel bug take possession of me.

-And that happened when I left France at 22 to study languages and marketing in Germany.
-On my own.
+And that happened when I left France at 22 to study marketing in Germany.
 The expat’ life immediately thrilled me.
-Even on a casual day, challenges came across.
-To make daily Life spicy.
 Four crazy years in Germany passed.
 And Europe got too small for me.
-I needed to go further away.
 What better than going to the other end of the world, then?
 I had no plan, not a lot of money – some things never change!
 I had only one obsession – traveling Australia on a Working holiday visa … solo.

 … I have fallen in love on paradise beaches, in the rainforest, on top of a volcano or lost in Asian mountains.
 I have traveled with strangers and loved it.
 I haved lived like Robinson Crusoe – literally – on a Cambodian island.
 I have slept in the jungle at the sound of a waterfall.
-I have worked in the bush in Australia, away from everything, in the middle of Nature.
-I have taken a lot of planes.
-And I can be in Sydney one day and in Mexico the next one, it doesn’t impress me.
+I have worked in the middle of nowhere, among kangaroos in Australia.
+I have seen crazy things.

 I have also cried.
 I have said bye to people I didn’t want to say bye.
 I have got lost a fair amount of times.
 Sometimes, I don’t know where I belong anymore.
 It is the side effect of being a world wanderer.

-Truth is, solo traveling is chaotic.
+Truth is, solo travel is chaotic.
 Because it is actually about getting lost, taking life how it comes.
 Following your instinct.
 And that’s why I got into it.

 How Poudre d'Escampette became a travel photography blog

 My travel photography blog was born in the Australian mountains.
-After a few months of road tripping and having fun on Australian beaches, I started the famous regional farm work in Australia … on a huge farm in the mountains, 5 hours away from Sydney.
-I basically lived in the middle of nowhere.
-Surrounded by kangaroos, parrots and a bunch of authentic Aussie farmers, I had enough time and inspiration to write about my crazy travel life.
+I lived for a few weeks surrounded by kangaroos, parrots and a bunch of authentic Aussie farmers.
+I had enough inspiration to write about my solo travel life.
 I had also time to photograph the most memorable sunsets and sunrises I’ve ever seen.
 And because I had so much fun chasing photos, the idea of a travel photo blog seemed a nice one to me.

-“Poudre d’Escampette” became later on a travel blog with trip tips because of two things.
-First, when I realized that tourist tours are aweful.
+“Poudre d’Escampette” became later on a travel blog with trip tips.
+Because?
+First, I realized that tourist tours are aweful.
 I decided that I should help other solo travellers to get around by themselves.
-Little tips make big trips …

 Second, solo traveling is not a pink pony world every day.
 And I hope that one of my tips, articles or just some of my words will help another traveller somewhere on this Globe.
 And maybe, it’s you?